helious/snaptest/README.md

 ```

 ### [Nightmare](https://github.com/segmentio/nightmare) actions
-wherever you see "nightmareAction" in `snaptest.config` you may use any of the actions listed at https://github.com/segmentio/nightmare#interact.
+Wherever you see "nightmareAction" in `snaptest.config` you may use any of the actions listed at https://github.com/segmentio/nightmare#interact.
 For actions requiring no arguments, pass an empty array.

 # Versions
 ```